MATTHIAS

 He has recently edited volumes on Regional Climate Change

-(both released in 2006 by Edward Elgar Publishing) with
+and Variability and Smart Growth and Climate Change (both released in 2006 by Edward Elgar Publishing) with

 analyses of climate impacts and adaptation options at scales